Scoheart/lost/README-DEPLOYMENT.md

 ## Testing Deployment

 After setting up the workflow, push changes to your repository and check the GitHub Actions tab to ensure the deployment runs successfully.
-Then verify your application is accessible via your domain.
+Then verify your application is accessible via your domain or IP address.

+## Troubleshooting

+### GitHub Actions Issues

+If you encounter issues with the GitHub Actions workflow:

+1. **pnpm Installation**: The workflow is set up to install pnpm before using it.
+If you see errors related to pnpm not being found, ensure the installation step is properly configured and comes before any steps that use pnpm.

+2. **Build Errors**: If the frontend build fails, check that your pnpm-lock.yaml file is committed to the repository and that your dependencies are compatible with Node.js 20.

+3. **Deployment Errors**: If the deployment to Aliyun fails, verify that all required secrets are correctly set up in your GitHub repository settings and that your server has the necessary permissions and software installed.

+4. **Nginx Configuration**: If Nginx fails to restart, check the Nginx error logs on your server (`sudo tail /var/log/nginx/error.log`) to identify any syntax or permission issues.